Guidance on health and safety

 - Close contact services

-Guidance for people who provide close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists, dress fitters, tailors and fashion designers.
+Guidance for people who provide close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists.

 - Construction and other outdoor work